Mike Humphreys

-' (born April 10, 1967) is a former Major League Baseball player.
+' (born April 10, 1967) is an American former Major League Baseball player.
 Humphreys played for the New York Yankees from 1991 to 1993.
 He batted and threw right-handed.

 Amateur career

 In 1987, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League and was named a league all-star.

 Professional career

 He then went on to play for the New York Yankees.

 Personal

 He was signed as a free agent on 7/13/2021 by the Los Angeles Angels.
 He currently plays for the Rocket City Trash Pandas (AA-level minor league team for the Angels) in Madison, Alabama.